sipstack/www/src_content/resources/knowledge-base/general/SIPSTACK-glossary/content.md

 [**Brand**](https://www.sipstack.com/resources/docs/partner-portal)
-Your brand is the domain that you have registered with SIPSTACK, and is leveraged for any [SMS/MMS]( https://www.sipstack.com/resources/knowledge-base/regulatory/what-is-A2P-10DLC) campaigns you run.
+Your brand is the domain that you have registered with SIPSTACK, you can create multiple brands within your [partner portal]( https://www.sipstack.com/resources/docs/partner-portal).
 [**Carrier**](https://www.sipstack.com/resources/docs/smart-cnam)
 The telecom provider of the incoming caller is provided when using the Telco/Carrier lookup tool in Smart CNAM.
 [**Cloud UC**]( https://www.sipstack.com/products/cloud-uc)